ajraj27/Whatsapp-Spammer/README.md

 # Whatsapp-Spammer
-A Simple python srcipt to send bulk mesasges to a person, implemented using Selenium.
+A Simple python script to send bulk mesasges to a person, implemented using Selenium.